The Nursing Home Abuse Attorneys at Senior Justice Law Firm

 Many victims of nursing home abuse are unable to communicate what happened to them.
 Worse, some are afraid to speak up out of fear.
 Be the voice of the vulnerable and hold the negligent facility accountable.
 Stop the cycle of nursing home negligence by taking action and bringing a claim against the at-fault facility.

 I’m scared we signed an arbitration agreement with the nursing home.
 Can I still sue them for damages?

 Yes.
 Arbitration agreements are painfully common in long term care liability cases.
 We see them in about half of our cases.
 Our nursing home attorneys have successfully invalidated some of these arbitration agreements.
 Further, even if the agreement is enforceable, we litigate nursing home negligence cases in arbitration routinely.

 Will you handle my nursing home negligence case in my state?

-Absolutely.
+If the case merits our firm’s involvement, yes.
 We have lawyers admitted to practice in venues across the United States.
 Additionally, if we are not admitted to your specific state, we can appear in your state pro hac vice as your attorney.
 We also can associate with local counsel if need be, at no additional cost to you.

 I’m not sure I whether I have a case or not, is it worth calling?